humdrum-tools/humdrum-documentation/guide/ch20/index.md

 sections in the work, whereas Jones argues that there are essentially three sections.
 Humdrum permits alternative schemes of section labels to coexist in a file by allowing the user to designate section *types*.
-A section label is considered to have a \"type\" when more than one greater-than sign (`>`) is present in the label.
+A section label is considered to have a "type" when more than one greater-than sign (`>`) is present in the label.
 Consider the following example of sections defined by Smith and Jones:\
 \